 7. Clear History

 It’s not all that commonly known, but Lightroom keeps a record of each and every adjustment you make to each of your photographs.
 It doesn’t matter if you close Lightroom and open it again, it’ll keep those steps saved even if you imported your photo years ago.
 Over time, for the thousands of photos you have in your catalog, that can become a lot.
 Because, this is all getting saved in the catalog file, it can slow down Lightroom’s performance significantly.
-So, it’s important that you keep clearing your history every now and then.
+So, it’s important that you keep clearing your history every now and then to improve Lightroom speed.

 Clearing the history does not remove the current edits on your photos.
 It only clears up all the steps you have taken to get your photo to the current state.
 If you remove your history, your current edits stay like they are.